Useful Information for Seniors

 An Income Cap Trust is designed to hold the Medicaid applicant’s pension and Social Security income.
 A bank account is set up in the name of the Income Cap Trust.
 Each month, all of the ill person’s income is deposited into the Income Cap Trust account.
 So long as the trustee of the Income Cap Trust (usually a spouse, partner or adult child) agrees to spend the income in a manner approved by Medicaid, the ill person will not be disqualified from receiving Medicaid assistance, even though his or her income is over the Income Cap.
 Click here

 This is the Oregon state site for information on the Senior Health Insurance Benefits Assistance Program (SHIBA).

-Washington County Aging and Disability Resource Center (ADRC)
+Washington County Disability, Aging and Veteran Services

 Washington County Legal Assistance for Seniors